lhardingbradley02/Data-Wrangling-Final/readme.md

 ## Question 1: How have the prices of new housing units increased?

+Considering that prices have increased over time, I wanted to understand how the price of new housing units have evolved over the past ten years.

 ``` python
 #analyzing new houses
 prop1 = prop[prop['property_desc'] == 'New Dwelling house /Apartment'].reset_index(drop=True)